1896 Broadway premiere of Secret Service, which becomes a perennial touring hit for its author and star, William Gillette.

 2001 Mamma Mia!, a musical based on the pop hits of the rock group ABBA, begins previews at the Winter Garden Theatre with one of the biggest advance sales ever for a musical.

-2003 Also today, an anonymous donor who recently saw the staging of Tony Kushner's Homebody/Kabul at Seattle's Intiman Theatre is so moved by the drama about Americans in war-torn Afghanistan that he/she purchases all the remaining tickets to today's evening performance — $50,000 worth — for distribution to the public.
+2003 An anonymous donor who recently saw the staging of Tony Kushner's Homebody/Kabul at Seattle's Intiman Theatre is so moved by the drama about Americans in war-torn Afghanistan that he/she purchases all the remaining tickets to today's evening performance—$50,000 worth—for distribution to the public.

 2014 The Curious Incident of the Dog in the Night-Time, Simon Stephens' adaptation of Mark Haddon's best-selling novel, opens at the Ethel Barrymore Theatre.
 Alex Sharp makes his Broadway debut as Christopher John Francis Boone, a 15-year-old boy who must get to the bottom of the mysterious death of his neighbor's dog.
-The production will go on to win five Tony Awards, including Best Play, Actor in a Play (Sharp) and Direction of a Play (Marianne Elliott).
+The production wins five Tony Awards, including Best Play, Actor in a Play (Sharp), and Direction of a Play (Marianne Elliott).
+It runs for 799 performances.